Mark Duley

 Mark Duley is a choral director and organist from New Zealand.
-He is the chorus master of the RTÉ Philharmonic Choir.
+He was the chorus master of the RTÉ Philharmonic Choir.

 Biography

 Duley is a first class honours graduate of Auckland University.
 Post-graduate studies in organ brought him to the North German Organ Academy and to the Sweelinck Conservatorium in Amsterdam, where he was a pupil of Jacques van Oortmerssen.
 He then worked for time in England and was organist of Christ's Hospital, before moving to Dublin in 1992 to take up the post of organist and director of music at Christ Church Cathedral.
 During his eleven years there, the cathedral gained an international reputation for its music.
 He directed the choir on many CD recordings, broadcasts on the RTÉ, BBC and EBU networks, and on tours to the UK, France, Germany, Slovenia, Croatia and New Zealand.
 He is the artistic director of the Irish Baroque Orchestra, which he founded with Thérèse Timoney in 1996.